Geography

 Year 11

-Pupils study the UK’s human landscapes and the impacts of globalisation and regeneration in the UK (specifically the Olympic Park in London).
-This provides a base of knowledge should students choose to do A level geography, as they study regenerating places in Year 12, which involves comparing Plymouth with Stratford in London.
+Students study the UK’s human landscapes and the impacts of globalisation and regeneration in the UK (specifically the Olympic Park in London).
 This knowledge is then built upon at the end of Year 11 when students look at how Mumbai has become a megacity and the opportunities and challenges that this provides.
 This builds upon knowledge learnt in KS3 which underpinned the theories of development.

 Core knowledge to be learnt in Year 11: